httptoolkit/httptoolkit-website/src/docs/getting-started/intercepting.md

 ![An intercepted example.com request in HTTP Toolkit](./node-example.com-request.png)

-HTTP requests sent by almost all Node.js HTTP & HTTPS clients will be intercepted automatically, in addition to requests from most clients for Ruby, Python, PHP, cURL, and many other languages & tools.
+HTTP requests sent by almost all Node.js HTTP & HTTPS clients will be intercepted automatically, in addition to requests from most clients for Python, Java, Ruby, PHP, cURL, and many other languages & tools.

 ## Manually intercepting HTTP clients